JeongtaekLim/TIL/Django/Deploy.md

 * Caution

-This turorial is based on [Digital Ocean, Django deploy tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-14-04), but not covering full content. ex, following this instruction, you can't run guinicorn by
+This turorial is based on [Digital Ocean, Django deploy tutorial, Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04), but not covering full content. ex, following this instruction, you can't run guinicorn by
 ```
 $ sudo service gunicorn start